fiwon123/crower/README.md

 ## OS Support

-- Windows (cmd default to execute commands)
+- Windows (cmd to execute commands)
-- Linux (sh default to execute commands)
+- Linux (sh to execute commands)

 ## About